Robert A. Gable, Ph.D.757-683-3157 email@example.com

 T-TAC ODU improves educational opportunities for children with developmental delays and disabilities including individuals with intellectual disabilities (through age 21).
 T-TAC ODU also provides training and support to teachers regarding assistive technology that will assist students with communication needs and provide access to the general education curriculum.
 Services at T-TAC ODU are generally free of charge and are designed to meet the needs of special education professionals in Regions 2 and 3.

-A second center at the College of William & Mary also serves special educators residing in Regions 2 and 3.
+A second center at William & Mary also serves special educators residing in Regions 2 and 3.
 Visit T-TAC William & Mary for more information.

 The guiding principles of the T-TAC system are to: develop products based on research; disseminate effective practices; consult with school personnel and build capacity at the local level; and conduct strategically planned training.
 T-TAC ODU responds to requests for services with an emphasis on collaboration in planning and providing services to teams.
 These teams might include general and special educators, administrators, related services personnel, students, family members, paraeducators, and community members.